On generalized preconditioners for time-parallel parabolic optimal control: Numerical results

 The results from applying ParaDiag to the (advection-)diffusion example are listed in \cref{tab:num:track}.
 The case $\alpha=-1$ outperforms $\alpha=1$ when $T$ is small and does not make much difference otherwise, as observed in \cref{sec:pd-track:alpha}.
 A wide variety of $\gamma$ values is tested, all resulting in very reasonable iteration counts.

 There are two more significant observations.
 Firstly, the iteration count mostly stays constant when increasing $\Tidx$, which is the weak scalability theori\sz{}ed in \cref{sec:scale}.
-Secondly, the advection-diffusion case is remarkably comparable to the pure diffusion equation.
-The scaling is very similar and the $\alpha$ choices manifest in the same way -- decreasing the amount of diffusion $d$ does not change this, as observed in \cref{tab:num:track:j}.
-This is excellent news, as it suggests the conclusions from our self-adjoint study may apply more broadly to non-self-adjoint problems as well.
+Secondly, the advection-diffusion case is comparable to the pure diffusion equation, both in scaling and in the effect of $\alpha$.
+While decreasing the amount of diffusion $d$ increases the iteration count, scaling remains good, as observed in \cref{tab:num:track:j}.
+This suggests that the conclusions from our self-adjoint study may apply more broadly to non-self-adjoint problems as well.
+Studying how well optimi\sz{}ation ParaDiag performs for hyperbolic problems such as the pure advection case is left as future work.
+We remark that, for advection-dominated problems, a carefully selected spatial discreti\sz{}ation (potentially using stabili\sz{}ation \cite{guermondStabilizationGalerkinApproximations1999}) is vital for an accurate solution.